Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

     SELECT * FROM ORDER_LINE_ITEMS LIMIT 10;
     ```

-Now that we have successfully created and executed this simple pipeline, let's go back to StreamSets to make this pipeline more interesting.
+- Now that we successfully created and executed this simple pipeline, go back to StreamSets to continue developing.
+- Want to download and import a copy of the pipeline build so far?
+Download it from [github](https://github.com/streamsets/Pipeline-Examples/blob/main/tx4snowflake_hol/my_first_pipeline_v1.zip).
+Later in the lab, we'll go over the simple task of importing object, but you can find the documentation [here](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/ExportImport/Importing.html#task_qr5_szm_qx).

 ## **More Advanced Transformation**
 Duration: 25